 Quadratic equations, systems of linear equations, inequalities, functions, graphs, exponential and logarithmic functions, complex numbers, and theory of equations.
 Credit will not be given for both MATH 1100 and MATH 1200.
-PREREQUISITES: MATH 0092 WITH "C" OR HIGHER
+PREREQUISITES: MATH 0092 or MATH 0094 or MATH 0099 WITH "C" OR HIGHER; or appropriate score on a placement test

-Schedule Types: Hybrid less than 50%, Independent Study, Lecture, Web,
+Schedule Types: Hybrid less than 50%, Independent Study, Lecture, Web, LCTCS